Seasonal Issues

 Fleas are a commonly known parasite of dogs and cats.

-Not only do fleas cause itching and irritated skin but they can also transmit a type of tapeworm.
+Not only do fleas cause itching and irritated skin, but they can also transmit a type of tapeworm.

 Fleas can be treated and prevented using a topical or oral product prescribed by a veterinarian.
-Over-the-counter flea products are less effective and some have been shown to be toxic to pets.
+Over-the-counter flea products are less effective, and some have been shown to be toxic to pets.
 Cleaning the environment by vacuuming is helpful in controlling the flea population.
 Veterinary products for the house (sprays and foggers) may be needed to stop the flea cycle.
 It’s essential that all pets in the household are treated for fleas, even if you only see fleas on one pet.

 Fireworks

-• Exercise your pet the morning of a day that will have fireworks.
+• Exercise your pet on the morning of a day that will have fireworks.
 Take them on a long walk or play fetch.

 • Confine a fearful pet in a place with no windows.
 Dogs may try to jump out and cut themselves.